 If you use AccessAlly’s order forms, then you’ll be happy to know that we’re releasing an update with compliant functionality on September 12th.

 Orders through Stripe will work as before, but with an added security step during the checkout process.

 PayPal is implementing their own Strong Customer Authentication, and there will be no changes to how AccessAlly handles payments with PayPal.

 If you use a 3rd party shopping cart or take payments directly through Infusionsoft or Ontraport, then check that your merchant services can handle PSD2 if you’re located in the EEA.

 What about existing subscriptions or payment plans?

-You can find the full tutorial for setting up this page here, and from there you can send an email to have clients validate their card securely.
+You can find the full tutorial for setting up credit card collection here, and from there you can send an email to have clients validate their card securely.

 If you’ve already set up a Failed Payment automation sequence, then your email automation will kick in and direct people to update their card settings.

 If you’re located in Europe and have European customers, you’ll need to click the “Update plugin” button in WordPress once we release and make sure that you’ve got a way for members to update their card details.